Not just Zoom fatigue: 4 reasons why video calls make us anxious, and how to overcome them

 As humans, we rely a lot on nonverbal cues in communication.

-Blinded by technology and design, we cannot tell how attendees in a video call are doing or feeling.
-Do they understand?
+In a video call, we cannot tell how attendees are doing or feeling.
+Do they understand what we’re saying?
 Are they engaged?
 Do they need a break?

 4 reasons why video calls make us anxious, and how to overcome them